-Odorous house ants (Tapinoma sessile) have small, dark brown or black bodies with an unevenly shaped thorax.
-However, the most distinguishable characteristic of odorous house ants is the smell of rotten coconut that they give off when their bodies are crushed.
+Odorous house ants have small, dark brown or black bodies with an unevenly shaped thorax.
+However, the most distinguishable characteristic of odorous house ants is the smell of rotten coconut that is given off when their bodies are crushed.

 Pavement ants invade buildings while foraging for food.
-They feed on a wide variety of foods, including meats and grease as well as live and dead insects, seeds and honeydew.
-While pavement ants prefer to eat greasy foods, they will eat many of the same foods as humans.
-Once finding an adequate food source for the colony, they leave scent trails back to the nest, alerting other ants where they can find food.
+A pavement ant feeds on a wide variety of foods, including meats, grease, live and dead insects, seeds and honeydew from aphids.
+Pavement ants prefer to eat greasy foods, and can eat many foods consumed by humans.
+They forage for food for their colonies and set up trails to food sources from their nests.

-Outdoor nests are usually under stones, along curbs or in cracks of pavement.
-They can nest indoors in walls and under floors as well.
+Nests are outdoors under stones, along curbs or in cracks of pavement.
+They can nest indoors in walls and under floors.
 Pavement ant workers enter houses to forage and can become a nuisance when large groups infest a kitchen or garden patio.
-In addition, they can sting and bite, which makes getting rid of them essential.
+They can sting and bite.